1EdTech/openbadges-specification/ob_v3p0/integrity.md

 Perform these steps to attach a Linked Data Proof to the credential or presentation:

 1. Create an instance of [Ed25519VerificationKey2020](#ed25519verificationkey2020) as shown in [Section 3.1.1 Ed25519VerificationKey2020](https://w3c-ccg.github.io/lds-ed25519-2020/#ed25519verificationkey2020) of [[LDS-ED25519-2020]].
-1. Using the key material, sign the credential or presentation object as shown in [Section 7.1 Proof Algothim](https://w3c-ccg.github.io/data-integrity-spec/#proof-algorithm) of [[DATA-INTEGRITY-SPEC]] to produce a [Proof](#proof) as shown in [Section 3.2.1 Ed25519 Signature 2020](https://w3c-ccg.github.io/lds-ed25519-2020/#ed25519-signature-2020) with a <code>proofPurpose</code> of "assertionMethod".
+1. Using the key material, sign the credential or presentation object as shown in [Section 7.1 Proof Algothim](https://w3c-ccg.github.io/data-integrity-spec/#proof-algorithm) of [[DATA-INTEGRITY-SPEC]] to produce a [Proof](#proof) as shown in [Section 3.2.1 Ed25519 Signature 2020](https://w3c-ccg.github.io/lds-ed25519-2020/#ed25519-signature-2020) with a \`proofPurpose\` of "assertionMethod".
-1. Add the resulting proof object to the credential's or presentation's <code>proof</code> property.
+1. Add the resulting proof object to the credential's or presentation's \`proof\` property.

 #### Verify a CLR Credential or Presentation Linked Data Signature {#lds-verify}